braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 <a id="Weigthed-Directed-Multilayer-Graph-MultilayerWD"></a>
 ### Weigthed Directed Multilayer Graph (MultilayerWD)  [⬆](#Table-of-Contents)

 You can now use `GraphBD` as the basis to implement the `MultilayerWD` graph.
-{The parts of the code that are modified are highlighted.}%TEX A multilayer graph allows connections between any nodes across the multiple layers, where all layers are interconnected following a categorical fashion.
+A multilayer graph allows connections between any nodes across the multiple layers, where all layers are interconnected following a categorical fashion.

 > **Code 5.** **MultilayerWD element header.**